larsgeorge/hadoop-config-differ/README.md

 properties have been added, renamed, or removed in what version.
 The renaming is based on the assumption that the description stayed the same.
 If that is not the case the properties will simply show up in the added and removed sections respectively.

+The config differ also supports [Mustache](https://github.com/spullara/mustache.java) and allows to supply an external template file.
+The default template is hardcoded and can be seen in the source code for the [ConfigurationUtil](https://github.com/larsgeorge/hadoop-config-differ/blob/master/src/main/java/com/larsgeorge/hbase/tools/ConfigurationUtils.java#L36) class.
+Use the `-t` parameter to specify an external template file containing a similar Mustache template.

 ## Tool: FindProperties